 Permanent supportive housing - an affordable home, with support services ranging from counseling to life skills to transportation, depending on a resident's individual needs - is a proven solution to ending long-term homelessness.
 Across the nation and across Connecticut, permanent supportive housing has demonstrated the ability to reconnect once-homeless individuals - many of them with mental illnesses or physical disabilities or addiction issues - back to their families and friends, and help them return to school, employment, training or volunteer activities.

-New efforts, like the innovative FUSE program, are focusing on men and women who cycle through the homeless service and corrections systems in order to end the cycle of homelessness and recidivism.
+New efforts, like the innovative CHESS Medicaid supportive housing benefit, are focusing on men and women who cycle through the homeless service and corrections systems in order to end the cycle of homelessness and recidivism.
 Early results show that these programs are succeeding in reducing taxpayer expense for prisons, in-patient hospital care and other costly, less effective responses - while also offering individuals a way to reconnect with the community, find employment and build a better life.

 Learn more about What You Can Do.

 For housing assistance or services, please contact the United Way's InfoLine by dialing 2-1-1.